This is the third post in our series, What HBS is Looking For.

 Harvard Business School explicitly seeks this quality in its applicants – announced in bold letters on its “Who are we looking for?” page.

 Plaudits to HBS for the directness and clarity.
 Yet it’s a complex idea.
-Let’s see exactly what “engaged community service” means by examining each element.
+Let’s see exactly what “engaged community citizenship” means by examining each element.

-Your organization and your team or department within it.
-Your social circle.
-Your sports team and/or religious group and/or music ensemble and/or hobby club.
-Your service organization.
-Not least, your school – including the HBS classroom.
+It’s your organization and your team or department within it.
+It’s your social circle.
+It’s your sport team and/or religious group and/or music ensemble and/or hobby club.
+It’s your service organization.
+Not least, it’s your school – including the HBS classroom.
 It is also your neighborhood.
 And your country.
 It’s the people around you on the subway platform.
 It’s every group formal or informal with which you have a connection.

-A sense of responsibility.
-A sense of ownership.
-The values that inform and drive your engagement with your community.
-First and foremost, you care.
-About the community at large, the people within it, and, yes, yourself.
+Citizenship involves a sense of responsibility, a sense of ownership, the values that inform and drive your engagement with your community.
+First and foremost, you care – about the community at large, the people within it, and, yes, yourself.
 You act on that caring and your actions reflect that caring.
 Therefore, you are ethical and honest.
 You are reliable and generous.
 In a nutshell: You can be counted on to pitch in and do the right thing for your community.

 Actually, the quality of engaged community citizenship is something that any b-school adcom will value.
 So how do you express it effectively in your application?
 Use example and anecdote.
-For HBS, focus on it in your responses to your “Three most…” questions in the body of the app.
+For HBS, reflect it in your essay, even if indirectly.
 Also, try to bring it out in your resume and your interviews.
 Ask your recommenders to highlight it.